 NOTE: NOTE: The Appendices were originally developed for Canadian operations, and provide examples only, based on Canadian and international resources.
 If your operation is outside of Canada, the following information may be relevant to you.
-It is recommended the you check whether country-specific requirements or guidance are available instead.
+It is recommended that you check whether country-specific requirements or guidance are available instead.

+avaliable instead.

+NOTE: